 - 6 round crow beads, approximately 6 mm, or size with a hole large enough to fit through 2 strands of yarn at the same time

 The yarn used in this pattern is a sport weight.
 It was made from corn, hence the use of “maize” in the name.
 This yarn has been discontinued for quite some time.
 I would use any sport weight sort of rustic-looking yarn.
-Something with natural fibers.
-A cotton/linen blend would be my preference but feel free to try any sport weight.

 This project has a highly textured ribbed look.
 The ribbing doesn’t stretch.
 It is for look and texture only.
 As many of you know, I tend to think outside the box.
 You have probably never, ever made textures in this manner so there is little doubt that you’ll be learning something new with this one.